PayPal

 Accept PayPal payments in your online store.

 PayPal allows your customers to make payments in your app or website using funds added to their PayPal account.
-Use the emerchantpay PayPal API to accept PayPal as a payment method across all of emerchantpay’s payment integrations.
+Use the emerchantpay Payment Gateway API PayPal documentation to accept PayPal as a payment method across all of emerchantpay’s payment integrations.

 Prerequisites